Raphael-Boichot/The-TinyGB-Printer/SD/Scripts_for_AEB_mode/README.md

 These are [GNU Octave scripts](https://octave.org/) to to create High Dynamic Range picture.
 GNU Octave is a programming platform / langage for scientific computing, it can be used whatever your prefered OS.

-Just drop some images taken at different exposures and with colors filters (like with AEB mode in Photo!, but game Boy Camera, with a tripod can perform this too) in the dedicated folders, run the dedicated scripts and enjoy your enhanced image !
+Just drop some images taken at different exposures with ot without colors filters (like with AEB mode in Photo!, but game Boy Camera, with a tripod can perform this too) in the dedicated folders, run the dedicated scripts and enjoy your enhanced image !

 You can also upload your images to the [GBCamera Android Manager](https://github.com/Mraulio/GBCamera-Android-Manager) and apply the exact same process.